theinternetftw/bring-stars-back/README.md

 # bring-stars-back

-This is a Greasemonkey script which adds DVD star ratings for Netflix titles back to the streaming site (for the titles that appear on the DVD side of the site).
-This probably requires a DVD enabled Netflix account.
+This is a greasemonkey script and browser extension which adds DVD star ratings for Netflix titles back to the streaming site (for the titles that appear on the DVD side of the site).

+To get predicted ratings for your profile requires a DVD enabled Netflix account, otherwise only an average community star rating is available.

 ### Features: